LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

 One query expression can be utilized in another.
 In the next example, the query expression is assigned to a variable.
 That variable is used in a subsequent query expression.
-The first query expresion is not evaluated until the second query expression is evaluated. ::
+The first query expression is not evaluated until the second query expression is evaluated. ::

    local(qe =